sarathsasidharan/fabric-launcher/docs/load_data.md

 This section covers more scalable data loading scenario.
 In most cases , data for analysis needs to be fetched  from transactional systems which are often hosted on-premise data centers or third party systems.
 Fetching this data would require connecting to them and pulling the data to our storage area.

-Microsoft Fabric offers Data Factory Component to load data from your sources into onelake.
+Microsoft Fabric offers [Data Factory](https://learn.microsoft.com/en-us/fabric/data-factory/data-factory-overview) component to load data from your sources into onelake.
 This could range from on-premise data sources (CRM systems/databases/ERP systems etc) , external data suppliers and even your own local machine.</br>